shopyo/shopyo/docs/contrib.rst

         As a sanity check, you can run ``git branch`` to see the current branch you are on in case your terminal is not setup to show the current branch.

--   Make sure to write tests for any new featues you add.
-To run the whole testsuite, see the command below.
-This many take a while.
+-   Make sure to write tests for any new features you add.
+To run the whole test suite, see the command below.
+This may take a while.
 See `Testing <testing.html>`_ for useful commands such as to run only the tests that you wrote for example.

     .. code-block:: bash